top of page

 Heat Exhaustion:

-This occurs when the body overheats, it presents with signs and symptoms such as: tiredness, vomiting, headaches, confusion and red, hot & dry skin.
+This occurs when the body overheats; it presents with signs and symptoms such as: tiredness, vomiting, headaches, confusion and red, hot & dry skin.
 If left untreated, heat exhaustion can lead to heat stroke.

 Heat Stroke:

-This is the most serious condition when the body can no longer control regulating its temperature; this occurs when the body is exposed to extremely high temperatures.
+This is the most serious condition, when the body can no longer control regulating its temperature; this occurs when the body is exposed to extremely high temperatures.
 Although heat stroke may result from untreated heat stress or exhaustion, it can also occur suddenly without warning.
-Some signs and symptoms are an extremely high temperature (over 40°), fast and shallow breathing, fast heart rate, fits or loss of consciousness.

 Once it is identified that a child has heat stroke, staff are expected to respond quickly by cooling them down as soon as possible, i.e. giving them water to drink, sponging them down with cool water, wrapping them in a wet sheet or putting them next to a fan.
-Staff must phone for an ambulance if the child’s temperature does not go down within 30 minutes; this is also crucial if the child has a fit or loses consciousness.

 Policy created by: Yolande Farrell Manager